averycrespi/fabric-advanced-autopilot/README.md

 ## License

-This project is available under the CC0 license.
+This project is available under the MIT license.